- Editor Rating

 I haven’t really noticed any annoying advertisement and pop-ups while using their free tool, this makes it so easy for me to recommend it to you and every other persons that has interest on search engine optimization for his blog or small business.

-You can visit their site and use this awesome tool by following http://robhammond.co/tools/seo-crawler.
+You can visit their site and use this awesome tool by following the official link at http://robhammond.co/tools/seo-crawler.